How to pre-order the new iPhone 15

 Apple Watch Series 9

-The Apple Watch Series 9 is available for pre-order now, starting at $399.
-It'll be widely available on September 22.
+The Apple Watch Series 9 is available for pre-order now for $399.
+It will be widely available on September 22.

 If you were expecting a lot of changes on the latest Apple Watch, you'll unfortunately be disappointed.
 The new Apple Watch Series 9 is almost identical to last year's version, but it runs on a new S9 SiP, which is the biggest chipset upgrade for Apple's wearable since 2020.
 It will provide a general performance boost and things like smoother watchOS 10 animations and quicker Siri request processing.
 The Series 9 also has a new four-core neural engine that should help process machine learning tasks more quickly, and enable new features like the Double Tap gesture.
 The Watch will also be able to ping your iPhone and help you find it with on-screen directions and haptic feedback (aka Precision Finding) thanks to the new, built-in ultra wideband chip.